lit/lit.dev/packages/lit-dev-content/site/guide/composition/controllers.md

 * Controller directives.
 These are directives that themselves are controllers in order to hook the host lifecycle.
 * Controllers that own directives.
 These are controllers create one or more directives for use the host's template.

+For more information about writing directives, see [Custom directives](/guide/templates/custom-directives/).

 #### Controller directives

 Reactive controllers do not need to be stored as instance fields on the host.
 Anything added to a host using `addController()` is a controller.
 In particular, a [directive]() can also be a controller.
 This enables a directive to hook into the host lifecycle.